nithyaramakrishnan/data-shield/convert.md

 ## Configuring registry credentials
 {: #configure-credentials}

-You can allow all users of the {{site.data.keyword.datashield_short}} container converter to obtain input images from and push output images to the configured private registries by configuring it with registry credentials.
-If you used the Container Registry before 4 October 2018, you might want to [enable IAM access policy enforcement for your registry](/docs/Registry?topic=Registry-user#existing_users).
+You can allow all users of the Data Shield container converter to obtain input images from and push output images to the configured private registries by configuring it with registry credentials.
+If you used the {{site.data.keyword.registryshort}} before 4 October 2018, you might want to [enable IAM access policy enforcement for your registry](/docs/Registry?topic=Registry-user#existing_users).
 {: shortdesc}

-### Configuring your {{site.data.keyword.cloud_notm}} Container Registry credentials
+### Configuring your {{site.data.keyword.cloud_notm}} {{site.data.keyword.registryshort}} credentials
 {: #configure-ibm-registry}

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
 Follow the prompts in the CLI to complete logging in.
 If you have a federated ID, append the `--sso` option to the end of the command.